Skip To Content

 Lutnick at Trump’s Madison Square Garden rally, the Ohel

 Lutnick addressed the Madison Square Garden crowd who came out to cheer Trump nine days before Election Day.
 He is now sorting through resumes, trying to figure out who will help the President-elect lead the country.
-He himself has been mentioned as a possible member of the administration — perhaps as Treasury Secretary, perhaps as ambassador to Israel.
-He said he would decline the ambassadorship.
+In addition to Commerce and Treasury secretary, Lutnick has been mentioned for ambassador to Israel, but said he would decline the post.

 The billionaire said on Fox and Friends last week that he speaks “every day” to Trump, who he has known since the turn of the century, when they both attended some of the same New York charity galas.
 He once appeared on Trump’s “The Celebrity Apprentice.”